 By car, visitors can listen to an audio tour accompanying the Civil War Discovery Trail, offering insights and unique perspectives.
 Bowling Green was the Capitol of the Confederate State of Kentucky for approximately four months in 1861-62.
 Noted on the tour is the private residence that served as the capitol building.
 Historical markers interpret interesting facts throughout the city and Riverview at Hobson Grove Historic House & Museum offers a wonderful stopping place to learn more about how the house was used as a fort and an ammunition depot during the war.

 This two-story interactive museum housed in the 1925 L&N Depot features a "Lincoln and the Railroad" exhibit containing rare Matthew Brady Civil War railroad photos.
 The exhibit highlights Lincoln’s little-known 20-year career as a railroad attorney in Illinois and the expansion of the railroad during his administration.
 Also of interest are permanent exhibits 'Segregation and the North American Railroad' and 'The Great Locomotive Chase,' displaying a Civil War Medal of Honor.
-In the fall of 2011, the Train Museum will debut a 'Civil War and the Railroad' exhibit.
+In the fall of 2011, the Train Museum debuted a 'Civil War and the Railroad' exhibit.

-Explore more Civil War secrets underground at another stop on the Discovery Trail, Lost River Cave & Valley, and hear stories about both camps hiding out and the mysterious deaths of soldiers there.
+Explore more Civil War secrets underground at another stop on the Discovery Trail, Lost River Cave, and hear stories about both camps hiding out and the mysterious deaths of soldiers there.
 Lost River offered a natural water supply and the beauty of the cave provided a diversion from the ugliness of war.
 It is believed that on one of his “lightning raids” into Kentucky, John Hunt Morgan hid in the cave when escaping from pursuing troops.
 Visitors can learn more by taking a boat ride through the cave.
-All of these attractions participated in a day of commemoration of the 150th Anniversary of the Civil War on September 17, 2011 with special events and tours.
+All of these attractions participated in a day of commemoration of the 150th Anniversary of the Civil War on September 17, 2011, with special events and tours.